 We will show you two different command line utilities that are capable of converting PSD files to PNG/JPG from the terminal.
-Both of them are free and available on all platforms including Windows, Mac OS and Linux.
-Let us see them in action:
+Both these converters are free and available on all platforms including Windows, Mac OS and Linux.
+Let us see them in action and learn how to export PSD images.

 PSD to PNG/JPG using ImageMagick CLI